-- the team uses visual planning tools (release plan, story map, task board) and index cards or stickies on these displays reflect product features
+- the team uses visual planning tools (release plan, story map, task board) and index cards or stickies on these displays to reflect product features

 - the labels on cards that stand for user stories contain few or no references to technical elements (“database”, “screen” or “dialog”) but generally refer to end users’ goals

-An Agile team will benefit if the skills that underpin effective use of user stories are widely distributed among the team; however, it is likely that people with background in “requirements analysis” or with a history in “analyst” roles will have a leg up in acquiring these skills.
+An Agile team will benefit if the skills that underpin the effective use of user stories are widely distributed among the team; however, it is likely that people with a background in “requirements analysis” or with a history in “analyst” roles will have a leg up in acquiring these skills.

 As an individual contributor:

 - able to start from another formalism for requirements (narrative document, use cases) and transpose that to user stores